Kirk-Wang/Cloud-Native/README.md

 ### Questions to ask before adding healthchecks
 * Do we want liveness, readiness, both?
 (sometimes, we can use the same check, but with different failture thresholds)
+* Do we have existing HTTP endpoints that we can use?
+* Do we need to add new endpoints, or perhaps use something else?
+* Are our healthchecks likely to use resources and/or slow down the app?
+* Do they depend on additional services?
+(this can be particularly tricky)

 ------------------------------------------------------------
 ------------------------------------------------------------